|Elliott Sound Products||Project 101|

 Figure 3 - Power Supply Circuit Diagram

 Figure 3 shows the power supply circuit diagram for a ±56V supply, and there is nothing new about it.
-As I always recommend, the bridge rectifier should be a 400V/35A chassis mount type, and should be properly chassis mounted using heatsink compound.
+As I always recommend, the bridge rectifier should be a 400V/35A chassis mount type, and should be properly mounted to a heatsink (or the chassis if aluminium) using heatsink compound.

 Filter capacitors must be rated to at least the nominal supply voltage, and preferably higher.
 If possible, use 105°C rated caps, and join the earthed terminals very solidly to form the star earthing point.